 If a petition is filed, your child has a right to an effective and prepared court-appointed lawyer, who must have specific education and training in juvenile justice cases.
-Many parents hire a lawyer for their child as soon as the child is arrested.
+Many parents hire a lawyer for their

 Your child's lawyer represents only your child, not you, even if you are paying for that lawyer.